bcornec/Lab-git/Python-Redfish/README.md

   1. An SSH client ([PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) on Windows clients is OK)
   2. An HTTP client ([Firefox](http://mozilla.org) on all clients is OK)

 For the rest of this Lab, each team has received a lab number (**XX**) from the instructor, and we'll refer to your server as **labXX**.
-It's IP will be provided by the instructor, and the port to use to connect to it with ssh is 22XX (example 2201 for Lab 01).
+Its IP will be provided by the instructor, and the port to use to connect to it with ssh is 22XX (example 2201 for Lab 01).
 You'll have to log on it using the **redfish** account with the password Redfish@TSS19

 Test the access to your OS (a preinstalled CentOS 7 Linux distribution).
 Answer Yes to the confirmation query.